valentynkt/BackendGarden/content/notes/Iterator Pattern.md

 >    - Represents a user profile in the social network, encapsulating properties such as the user's ID and email.
 >2. **`SocialNetwork` Interface**:
 >
->    - Declares a factory method for producing iterators for different types of profile lists, such as friends and coworkers.
+>    - Declares a [[Factory Method Pattern|Factory Method]] for producing iterators for different types of profile lists, such as friends and coworkers.
 >3. **`Facebook` Class**:
 >
 >    - A concrete implementation of the `SocialNetwork` interface that simulates fetching profile data from a social graph.
 It provides methods to create iterators for friends and coworkers lists based on a profile ID.